SnoringCatGames/surfacer/README.md

 For a list of planned future work items / TODOs, see [main.gd](./main.gd).

 Some high-level planned future features include:
+-   Add an option for saving/loading the platform graph instead of parsing it each time.
 -   Bypass the Godot collision system at runtime, and use only the pre-calculated expected edge trajectories from the platform graph.
+-   More intelligent squirral avoidance.
+-   Better game-play goal, with an event that happens when you catch the squirrel.
+-   Decouple the Surface framework logic from the Squirrel Away demo logic.
+-   Add Surfacer to the Godot Asset Library.
+-   Use an R-Tree for faster surface lookup.
+-   Support for fall-through floors and walls in the platform graph.
 -   Support for double jumps in the platform graph.
 -   Support for dashes in the platform graph.
--   Support for fall-through floors and walls in the platform graph.
+-   Support for surfaces that face each other and are too close for player to fit between.
 -   Support for surfaces of one point.
--   Support for surfaces that face each other and are too close for player to fit between.
--   Use an R-Tree for faster surface lookup.
 -   Support an alternate, template-based edge calculation pattern, which should be able to offer faster build times and still have quick run times.
+-   Add networking.
+-   Procedural level generation.

 ## Tests